Wycofane/SDN/README.md

 The control center uses pre defined buttons, to control the cisco sandbox SD-Wan environment using the rest-API.

-The whole project take securtity very seriously, thats why SQL injections are not possible and passwords get stored in a md5 hash.
-Neither me or anyone else have access to the password in your DB.
+The whole project takes securtity very seriously, thats why SQL injections are not possible and passwords get stored in a md5 hash.
+Neither me nor anyone else has access to the password in your DB.

-As you probably seen many ressource references (mainly in the html part) going to a website <a href="https://wycofane.de">Wycofane.de</a> that's my personal project and is not finished yet.
+As you probably have seen many ressource references (mainly in the html part) going to a website called <a href="https://wycofane.de">Wycofane.de</a> that's my personal project and is not finished yet.
 The website is similar built, but not communication with cisco. <a href="https://wycofane.de">Wycofane.de</a> communicate with the proxmox rest-API.